Blogging is sweet if you do it well, but it can be challenging to become a successful blogger in Nigeria.

 Check this content for a proper SEO writing tutorial.

-This is the main, the main to become a successful blogger in Nigeria.
+This is the main, the main to becoming a successful blogger in Nigeria.
 Google Adsense is the case study here.
-Google Adsense is a popular advertising platform where companies pay Google, and Google then pays you to put the companies adverts on your blog.
-Now, before Google finds your blog worthy of placing adverts on, it can be tedious.
+Google Adsense is a popular advertising platform where companies pay Google, and Google then pays you to put the company’s adverts on your blog.
+It can be tedious before Google finds your blog worthy of placing adverts on.
 You have to produce quality, unique content before applying.
 But there’s a shortcut!